matsengrp/gp-benchmark-1/README.md

 This repository is set up so people can reproduce the benchmarking results for the paper _A Generalized Phylogenetic Pruning Algorithm_ by Jun, Nasif, Jennings-Shaffer, Rich, Kooperberg, Fourment, Zhang, Suchard, and Matsen IV.

+See the paper for data citations, and please cite the respective papers if you re-use the data.

 ### Prerequisites
 - Install bito